Structured Trade Finance (STF)

 We sometimes see the above structures put into a special purpose vehicles; so they can act as standalone structures.
 Other tools that are used in these structures are price mitigation tools.
 Examples of these are fixed price contracts, forward contracts, futures etc. This is along with commodity swaps and options that are sometimes used.

-We usually see structured commodity finance (SCF) in relation to soft commodities, mining, energy and metals.
+We usually see pre-export (prepayment) finance in relation to soft commodities, mining, energy and metals.
 This funding mechanism is also used mainly by traders, producers and financiers.
 The ultimate aim is the efficient deployment of capital to mirror trade cycles; which focuses on the producer to the re-payment from the end buyer.

 Various structures are used to manage cash flows and mitigate risk throughout the transaction cycle.
 The commodities financed make up the main or the whole body of the underlying security.